Location: Washington, USA

 Scott Dean, conductor

-Mr. Dean enjoys a twenty-five year tenure at Bellevue Presbyterian Church, Washington state, where he has established and oversees a traditional music program of more than two hundred and fifty weekly participants in eight ensembles, and the Modern Worship ministries staff.
+Mr. Dean enjoys a twenty-six year tenure at Bellevue Presbyterian Church, Washington state, where he has established and oversees a traditional music program of more than two hundred and fifty weekly participants in eight ensembles, and the Modern Worship ministries staff.

 Dean conducts the Chorus and Orchestra of Bellevue Presbyterian Church, Ensemble chamber chorus, Bel Canto auditioned treble chorus for youth, and the professional Festival Orchestra, and Festival Brass.
 He founded and leads the graded, children choral program of Bellevue Presbyterian, and it’s professional staff of directors and accompanists, the handbell program, and oversees the trombone ensembles of Posaunnen and percussionists of Lauda.

-A nationally recognized specialist in sacred music Scott Dean has provided leadership to the American Choral Directors Association for 15 years at national, regional, and state levels.
+A nationally recognized specialist in sacred music Dean has provided leadership to the American Choral Directors Association for 15 years at national, regional, and state levels.
 He has conducted performances at A.C.D.A. national conventions in New York (St. Patrick Cathedral) and Los Angeles (Lady of the Angels Cathedral), and presented numerous Interest Sessions, and papers for national and regional conventions of ACDA, and his research and articles have appeared in the Choral Journal.

 Mr. Dean enjoys research privileges in London, Paris, Rome, where he has developed a keen interest in editing and arranging early music, and research into primary source materials of classic choral-orchestral works.